rust-lang/book/nostarch/appendix.md

 purposes, so you and other programmers using your type can inspect an instance at a particular point in a program’s execution.

-The `Debug` trait is required, for example, in use of the `assert_eq!` macro.
+The `Debug` trait is required, for example, in the use of the `assert_eq!` macro.
 This macro prints the values of instances given as arguments if the equality assertion fails so programmers can see why the two instances weren’t equal.

-### `PartialEq` and `Eq` for Equality Comparisons
+## PartialEq and Eq for Equality Comparisons

 The `PartialEq` trait allows you to compare instances of a type to check for equality and enables use of the `==` and `!=` operators.